ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/api-overview.java.markdown

 {PANEL:Running subscription worker}

-After receiving a subscription worker, the subscription worker is still not processing any documents.
+After [generating](../../../client-api/data-subscriptions/consumption/api-overview#subscription-worker-generation) a subscription worker, the subscription worker is still not processing any documents.
 SubscriptionWorker's `run` function allows you to start processing worker operations.
-The `run` function receives the client-side code as a consumer that will process the received batches:
+The `run` function receives the client-side code as a delegate that will process the received batches:

 {CODE:java subscriptionWorkerRunning@ClientApi\DataSubscriptions\DataSubscriptions.java /}